Enjoy Nature to Improve Your Health

 Harvard University researchers found that getting outside can raise vitamin D levels, increase exercise activity, improve your mood and memory, and even speed the healing process following an injury or illness.
 Other studies show that even artificial environments that include elements of nature can be good for your health.
-Outside or inside, here are a few ways being closer to nature can help:
+Here are a few health benefits of nature and being outside:

 Increase vitamin D levels

 Studies show that vitamin D helps strengthen your immune system and may help prevent osteoporosis, certain types of cancer, depression, heart attacks, and strokes.
 Ten minutes of exposure to direct sunlight is a great way to get vitamin D. But it can be hard to do during the winter months in some areas.